kernelkit/infix/doc/cli/upgrade.md

 the *active* partition on the next boot.
 Leaving the primary partition, with the version we are currently running, intact in case of trouble.

-See [upgrading procedures and boot order][2] for more information on
+See [Upgrade & Boot Order](../upgrade.md) for more information on upgrading.
-    upgrading.

 [^1]: It is not possible to upgrade the partition we booted from.
 Thankfully
     the underlying "rauc" subsystem keeps track of this.
 Hence, to upgrade both partitions you must reboot to the new version (to verify it works) and then repeat the same command.

-[2]: ../system.md#upgrade-procedures-and-boot-order